andela-sadelokiki/Andela-Project/README.md

 #Andela-Project
 An analogue clock
-designed with a canvas
+designed with a canvas, gets Time, makes a tick sound, makes you awesome!
-,gets Time
-,makes a tick sound.
-,makes you awesome!